 We are changing our internal release strategy to guarantee more stability and to allow us to deliver our product at a faster pace.
 We aim to bring more clarity to our users on the stability criteria they can expect, based on the version number.

 We will be delivering 2 major releases per year.
-The next major release after 3.x will be 4.x, and we are planning this release for Winter 2020.
+The next major release after 3.x will be 4.x.

 Between the major releases, we will deliver 2 minor releases, which will bring smaller fixes and enhancements and they will use the second version number; for example 3.1, 3.2.
 Additionally, there will be patch releases, using the third number e.g. 3.0.1, 3.1.2 and so on.